hsaghir/hsaghir.github.io/_posts/data_science/2016-10-16-theano-workflow.md

   teaser: Deep_RBM.png
 ---

-Theano might look intimidating, so here is a theano psudo-code for a simple sigmoid neural net layer without the details to show how theano works.
-The important thing to keep in mind is that theano makes a computational graph of simbolic variables to make the automatic differentiation possible.
-Therefore, defining a model in theano involves specifying the structure of the symbolic graph and then compiling the graph using the $theano.function()$ method.
+Theano might look intimidating, so here is a theano pseudo-code for a simple sigmoid neural net layer without the details to show how theano works.
+The important thing to keep in mind is that theano makes a computational graph of symbolic variables to make the automatic differentiation possible.
+Therefore, defining a model in theano involves specifying the structure of the symbolic graph and then compiling the graph using the **theano.function()** method.

 ```
 import theano